surfsara-visualization/varrout/index.md

 In the event SURF joined forces for the second time with the University of Amsterdam to organize an event that's all about collaboration, information and inspiration.
-There were presentations, student pitches, demonstrations and an interactive part; the VARR out Special about all kinds of hot topics about virtual, augmented and mixed reality.
+There were presentations, student pitches, demonstrations and an interactive part; the VARR Out Special about all kinds of hot topics about virtual, augmented and mixed reality.

 The event is aimed at researchers, PhDs, students, institutions' IT professionals (from research support to manager), or anyone interested in the application of AR/VR/MR for research.